GaloisInc/HARDENS/README.md

 In order to help certification actors review a model-based system and its assurance case, we intend to provide a chapter in the report that characterizes a workflow and set of best practices for such a review.

+The final report is available in overleaf: https://git.overleaf.com/623259a297f75c655f6d1f47